matter-labs/zksync-era/docs/guides/setup-dev.md

 Install docker, rustup and use rust to install SQLx CLI like described above.
 If you are on NixOS, you also need to enable nix-ld.

-Go to the zksync folder and run `nix develop --impure`.
+Go to the zksync folder and run `nix develop`.
 After it finishes, you are in a shell that has all the dependencies.

 ## Foundry